Japanese Knotweed Removal Cost

 What Does Japanese Knotweed Do?

-Japanese knotweed can grow through concrete and tarmac and the roots of this ferocious weed can grow up to 3m deep in the ground.
+Japanese knotweed can grow through concrete and tarmac, and the roots of this ferocious weed can grow up to 3m deep in the ground.

 There are no natural predators to tackle this type of weed.
 This means that it can continue to grow uninterrupted.
 The sheer height of the plant can block out sunlight from neighbouring plants, causing them to die through lack of sunlight.

-Japanese Knotweed Law and Legislation
+Japanese Knotweed Law and Legislation in the UK

 Japanese knotweed is an invasive species of plant and, therefore, it is the responsibility of the landowner to ensure that this plant doesn’t spread into neighbouring lands or into the wild.